Please note that IDCARE will be closed on ANZAC Day, 25 April 2017.

 - You will be contacted via phone or email (your preference) by an IDCARE Identity Security Counsellor to work with you to respond to your given circumstances.
 The time taken to respond will be influenced by the demand for our services, but we aim to make contact within one business day.
 Support Request Form

 IDCARE is Australia and New Zealand’s national identity & cyber support service.
-We are staffed with specialist Identity Security Counsellors and Identity Security Analysts.
+We are staffed with specialist Identity & Cyber Security Counsellors and Analysts.
 These staff provide professional, free and anonymous support to members of the community who believe their personal information has been put at risk in any way (online or physical).
 We’ve helped thousands of Australians and New Zealanders reduce the harm they experience from the compromise and misuse of their identity information by providing effective response and mitigation pathways tailored to each person’s circumstance.

 In addition to individuals, IDCARE works with leaders in business and government.
 We assist organisations in a wide range of ways that are described in more detail here.
 IDCARE prides itself on working directly with innovative and caring companies and government organisations that value the personal information for which they hold on behalf of their customers and clients.
 We call these organisations our Partners, and they have the opportunity to benefit from our insights and expertise on how to prevent and respond to threats to their client, customers and staff personal information.
 Support offered to our Partners include: